GBTAmmoniaSurvey/GAS/docs/Update_NH3_mom0.rst

 Caveats
 =======

-This method for improving the integrated intensity
+This method for improving the integrated intensity also have some limitations.
+It depends on having a good model, which is usually the case, however, there are places where the emission is not absolutelly well fitted with a single component.
+In those cases, this method losses some of the flux.

-Also, we see that in some regions this works very well,
+Here we show an example of the method used on the OrionA data.
+We see that in some regions this works very well,

   .. figure:: figures/OrionA_compare_spectra_pos0.png
    :width: 350px
    :alt: NH3(1,1) where it works

 while in others the masking does not catch all the emission from faint components at different velocities.